 WWNO is a leader in digital broadcasting — one of the first in the nation to employ digital broadcasting to expand the range of programs available to our diverse audience.
 We broadcast our familiar schedule on 89.9 FM and digital WWNO.
 Classical WWNO plays 24-hour classical music when 89.9 FM carries news — a schedule designed to give our news and classical listeners more freedom to create the listening schedule they prefer.
 Jazz WWNO airs jazz throughout the day.
 All of WWNO’s broadcast streams are available on our website, mobile apps and more.

 During the typical weekday 24-hour schedule, about 13 hours on our main signal are devoted to classical music.
 Since 2008, WWNO has expanded its classical playlist to include more 20th-Century classics while retaining a broad range of audience favorites.
 New Orleans in Concert highlights performances recorded live in New Orleans by some of the world’s best musical ensembles.
 In 2010 we introduced Live at the Concertgebouw — performances by the Royal Concertgebouw Orchestra of Amsterdam.

 WWNO has long-standing ties to the classical music community.
 In February 2011 we devoted New Orleans in Concert to “Identity, History, Legacy: La Société Philharmonique,” a special concert by the Louisiana Philharmonic Orchestra that featured selections once performed by La Société Philharmonique, a 19th-Century orchestra of free men of color in New Orleans.
 With Cabaret Le Chat Noir, WWNO presented two evenings of popular music by George Gershwin to complement the New Orleans Opera production of Porgy and Bess.

 Strengthening Local News and Cultural Programs

-While strong national and international news programs (such as Morning Edition, All Things Considered, The World), are the backbone of public radio nationwide, public radio’s future vitality requires similar strength in locally focused news and cultural programming.
+While strong national and international news programs (such as Morning Edition, All Things Considered, BBC Newshour), are the backbone of public radio nationwide, public radio’s future vitality requires similar strength in locally focused news and cultural programming.
 WWNO produces many local programs and features, such as Market Minutes, Where Y’Eat and All Things New Orleans, along with Inside the Arts and the GNO Info Minute, and has hired the first news director in its history.